 IKB's business activities and sustainability are centred around the customer relationship, which forms the basis for the Bank's sustainable economic development.
-For IKB, a responsible, conservation-oriented approach to the environment goes without saying.
+Expertise and mutual trust are the fundamental values underpinning customer relationships that often go far beyond the duration of the respective loans.
+Sustainable customer relationships, often spanning several generations, create the foundations for the Bank's economic success.
 Ensuring that business partners, customers and the public have confidence in the responsible and legally compliant behaviour of all IKB employees is extremely important to the Bank's reputation.
+IKB is unique in its public programme loan expertise: Every corporate customer relationship manager possesses the know-how to professionally advise high-end midmarket companies on suitable solutions with the support of a highly specialised public programme loan product team.